solidit/myproject/README.md

 myproject
 =========

-Web Service Django for training in AWS Autoscaling
+Web Service RESTFull in Django/Piston for trainning in AWS Autoscaling

 ### In Amazon AWS Console

 - Create a keypair myproject.pem
+    $
 - Create a Security Group
     Enable ports ( 22 and 8000 )
 - Create t1.micro instance with Amazon Linux in us-east-1 region